| Home

 This is the story of Tom Pinkerton, the child of Madame

 Butterfly and U.S. Navy Lt.
-Pinkerton, born during their contract marriage
+Pinkerton, conceived during their contract marriage

-in Nagasaki.
+in Nagasaki in the late 19th century and born after his departure.
 When Pinkerton and his American wife come to Nagasaki three

 years later, they learn of the child and persuade Butterfly to give him to